instructure/CKRefreshControl/README.md

 CKRefreshControl intentionally does not mimic the iOS 6 UIRefreshControl look and feel.
 Instead, it was designed to look more like the other pull-to-refresh controls commonly used in iOS 5 apps.
 Thus, whether the user is running iOS 5 or iOS 6, they get an interface that fits in with other apps on the device.

-Despite the difference in interface between iOS 5 and iOS 6, CKRefreshControl supports all the same properties as UIRefreshControl.
+Despite the difference in interface between iOS 5 and iOS 6, CKRefreshControl supports the  same properties UIRefreshControl does.

+---

+### Why the name?

+CKRefreshControl was originally part of our internal "CanvasKit" library, used in building Instructure's iOS apps.

 ---